-2. Leonardo's Venice Drawing
+2. Leonardo's Head of Christ Venice Drawing

 Leonardo's drawing, titled 'Head of Christ and a Hand Grasping his Hair', held at the Venice Academy Galleries, is referred to in this study as the 'Venice Drawing' or simply 'the Drawing'.